Citroën C3 Aircross: C3 Picasso-based model (AI58; 2010)

 In May 2011, a non-crossover model derived from the C3 Aircross was launched.
-Although called C3 Picasso, it was closer to the C3 AirCross (same platform, same grill, same interior, no tailgate) than to the global C3 Picasso.
+Although called C3 Picasso, it was closer to the C3 AirCross (same platform, same grille, same interior, no tailgate) than to the global C3 Picasso.

 Late 2014, Citroën C3 AirCross Lunar showcar was revealed at São Paulo International Motor Show.

 Design and features

 The Aircross features an upholstered fabric interior, with corduroy or leather options.
 The engine supports are designed to collapse downwards slightly in a front end impact to prevent the engine from invading the cabin and injuring passengers.
 The C3 AirCross SX and Exclusive models have ABS, one of the few vehicles on sale in the Brazilian market with this feature.

 The C3 AirCross was designed with an obligation for green materials to be used where viable.
 20 kg of the vehicle's polymers, include the parcel shelf, boot carpet, and partial use in the doors, are from natural fibres to meet this target.